 “…transmission slippage, premature clutch wear, overheating, and other problems that ultimately result in serious and expensive damage to the vehicles’ transmission.”

 So in other words, these transmission are crap.
-And Nissan should be held accountable.
+And rather than alerting consumers, Nissan “concealed this problem from its customers at the time of purchase or lease and thereafter” should be held accountable.

 The case didn’t get off to a good start when in September 2012, all claims of “breach of implied warranty of merchantability” were dismissed.